-The difference between the impairment calculated in accordance with the rules of the Financial Superintendence, on a separate basis, compared to the calculation made under IFRS 9, on a consolidated basis, is recorded in OCI.
-In 2023 it increased by COP 63,483, and by COP 26,632 in 2022.
+The difference between the impairment calculated in accordance with the rules of the Financial Superintendence, on a separate basis, compared to the calculation made under IFRS 9, on a consolidated basis, is recognized in OCI.
+It increased by COP 90,623 in 2024, and by COP 63,483 in 2023.